 Measure time spent over a 7-day week

-Measure the time spent on these tasks over a seven-day period.
-That means you will be allocating the 185 hours you have available each week to all these different tasks.
-Sometimes the hours spent on such tasks seems quite normal because you have become so used to this disbursement of your time.
-However, it is also good to question how you can spend your time more wisely.
+Measure the time spent on these tasks over seven days.
+That means you will allocate 185 hours weekly to all these different tasks.
+Sometimes, the hours spent on such tasks seem pretty normal because you have become so used to this disbursement of your time.
+However, it is also good to question how to spend your time more wisely.

 Look at this example

-If there are tasks you really resent spending your valuable time on you can easily outsource such chores to a virtual assistant.
+If there are tasks you resent spending your valuable time on, you can easily outsource such chores to a virtual assistant.
 You first need to accept that such work need not be micromanaged.
-You can let go, and simply offboard the work to someone else.
-If you are still not convinced that this is a great solution, simply tot up the hours you are spending on self-development.
-In many cases people at the top allocate too little time to this important task.
-You need to upskill yourself not only to be more successful, but to work more efficiently and effectively.
-Here you will note that prioritizing is key.
-Many people are big on labelling their priorities yet fail to act on them – don’t fall into this trap.
-You need to make your priorities happen.
+You can let go and offboard the work to someone else.
+If you are still not convinced that this is a great solution, merely tot up the hours you spend on self-development.
+In many cases, people at the top allocate too little time to this vital task.

-We are now going to take this exercise a bit further and focus on your spending habits.
-You can use the same paper, or just turn it over.
+We will take this exercise further and focus on your spending habits.
+You can use the same paper or turn it over.
 Now write down your expenditure for these items below:

 Things to consider

-You may know most of what you are spending monthly, but be a bit vague about some items.
-Also, luxuries such as giving away money might be difficult if your debt is high, or you are struggling to pay off your home loan or student loans.
+You may know most of what you spend monthly, but be vague about some items.
+Also, luxuries such as giving away money might be difficult if your debt is high or you struggle to pay off your home or student loans.
 Nevertheless, try to write everything down as accurately as possible.